Noumanawaz/SkillMap/DEPLOYMENT.md

    **Note**: For production, it's recommended to use PostgreSQL.
 Coolify can create a PostgreSQL database for you.

 5. **Deploy**:
-   - Coolify will automatically detect the `docker-compose.yml` file
+   - Click "Deploy" and wait for the services to start
-   - Click "Deploy" and wait for the build to complete
+   - No build time needed since images are pre-built!

-### 3. Database Setup (PostgreSQL Recommended)
+### 4. Database Setup (PostgreSQL Recommended)

 If using PostgreSQL: